Guide to a Perfect trip in Egypt!

 This was an intelligent idea by the King in order to mislead any thieves who would want to rob the items put inside the pyramid.
 Moreover, Amenmehat III constructed a long staircase that leads the thieves to a small room that they would think it was the burial chamber, while the burial chamber was entered through a narrow short passageway located on the ground.
 This passageway was blocked by a large stone that weighs more than 45 tons.

-Located near the Pyramid of Hawara, one and a half kilometer to the North of the pyramid there is the tomb of princess Nefruptah, the daughter of King Amenmehat III, which was constructed out of limestone and it used to contain a granite sarcophagus that was transferred to the Egyptian Antiquities Authority.
+Located near the Pyramid of Hawara, one and a half kilometer to the North of the pyramid there is the tomb of princess Nefruptah, the daughter of King Amenmehat III.
+It was constructed out of limestone and it used to contain a granite sarcophagus that was transferred to the Egyptian Antiquities Authority.

-Nothing remains of this structure today except the pillars of the ground floor while the underground floor is not excavated until today.
+Nothing remains of this structure today except the pillars of the ground floor while the underground floor has not yet been excavated.